I Am (Earth, Wind & Fire album)

 I Am is the ninth studio album by the American band Earth, Wind & Fire.
 It was released in June 1979 by ARC/Columbia Records.
 The LP rose to number one on the Billboard Top Soul Albums chart and number three on the Billboard 200 chart.
-I Am has been certified Double Platinum in the U.S. by the RIAA, Platinum in the UK by the BPI, and Platinum in Canada by Music Canada.
+I Am has been certified double Platinum in the U.S. by the RIAA, Platinum in the UK by the BPI, and Platinum in Canada by Music Canada.

-Overview

 I Am was produced by Maurice White.
 The album features guest appearances by the Emotions and Toto's Steve Lukather.

 Singles

 "After the Love Has Gone" reached number two on both the Billboard Hot 100 and Hot Soul Songs charts.
 "After the Love Has Gone" also reached number three on both the Billboard Adult Contemporary Songs and UK Pop Singles charts.
 The ballad was Grammy-nominated in the Record of the Year and Best R&B Vocal Performance by a Duo or Group categories, and won the latter.

 Another single, "Boogie Wonderland", featuring The Emotions, reached number two on the Billboard Hot Soul Songs chart and number 6 on the Billboard Hot 100 chart.
 "Boogie Wonderland" was also Grammy-nominated in the categories of Best Disco Recording and Best R&B Instrumental Performance.
 It won the Grammy for the latter category.